 Poorly targeted ad campaigns

 If you don’t take the time to properly target your ads, they might be shown to the wrong audience, which wastes your ad spend and reduces your conversion rates.
+While click fraud software can be useful to detect and combat click fraud in online advertising campaigns, it won't save you from the wrong (real) people clicking.
 Don’t forget to make sure your ads are targeted to the right audience based on factors such as location, demographics, interests, and search terms.

 Using too many broad match terms